 All of this is good if you already know the constellations and where to look for them, but what if you don’t?
 A planisphere can help in this situation.
 This unique star map depicts the sky as seen from a certain location and at a specific time.

-A planisphere is circular because it shows the entire sky, with the cardinal points of North, east, south, and west indicated along the edges.
+A planisphere is circular because it shows the entire sky, with the cardinal points of North, east, south, and West along the edges.

 Dates will be written along the map’s edge, while the hours of the day will be written on the mask.
-Turn the discs such that the current time and date are aligned to see which stars are visible.
+Turn the discs, so the current time and date are aligned to see which stars are visible.

 It is critical to note that you will require a planisphere to represent the sky from your latitude.
 Planispheres vary in design, but some are intended to work at a certain latitude (for example, 30° North or 40° North), while others are intended to cover a range (for example, 30° to 50° North).